 This flat plate is found at the bottom of the fuel magazine.
 It holds your fuel in place and allows optimal airflow underneath.

-Pro tip: For more efficient burning, use smaller sticks of wood.
+Pro Tip: For more efficient burning, use smaller sticks of wood.
 These also form a grate, improving the air to fuel ratio.

-As if its name hasn’t given it away yet, this portable stove’s main application is cooking.
+If its name hasn’t given it away yet, this portable stove’s main application is cooking.
 Since it’s known for its ability to efficiently create heat with little fuel, it’s a pretty awesome option to cook your meals vs. cooking over an open flame.
 Plus, it’s effective in improving air quality in shelters.